TLDR; You can use interviews for more than vetting prospective hires. When you integrate informational interviews into your content process, you can:

 One of the main benefits of utilizing interviews for your marketing is they’re incredibly versatile, and you can use them for multiple purposes.
 Let’s explore a few of them.

 You have several content formats to choose from when it comes to marketing content.
 Instead of overwhelming yourself by trying everything under the sun, we recommend choosing formats your audience prefers.
 That may be:

 - Blogs: From listicles to how-tos, blogs give you a lot of room for creativity.

 - Podcasts: Does your target audience listen to podcasts on their commute to work or during lunch?
 If so, podcasts may be a great option for you.
-This format is highly conversational, educational, and can help establish your brand's voice.
+This format is highly conversational, and educational, and can help establish your brand’s voice.